Tag: Richard Dawkins

 Now it’s Dawkins’s turn to be called a bully for no real reason.

 This time it’s an Australian theologian.
 His argument reminds me of the claim of “Froborr” last winter that Greta Christina’s aspiration for a world where religion no longer exists is “evil in one of its purest forms,” although Neil Ormerod is much less clumsy about it.
 It’s to do with purpose and free will and whether it’s possible to consider reason normative for humans while also considering humans “just atoms in motion.”
 (But does Dawkins consider humans just atoms in motion?
 It depends what you mean by “just,” but I think it’s fair to say he doesn’t in the sense that seems to imply.
-If he … Read the rest
+If he did he wouldn’t bother, would he.)

 Another truculent Christian who plans to go to the Reason Rally in order to interfere with other people’s event.